 The paper is organized as follows.
-In Section \ref{section:ps} we recall some known results.
-In the first part of Section \ref{section:ps} we introduce families of projective structures.
-Then, we give the definition of the Hodge theoretic projective structure $\beta^\eta$ and the definition of the projective structure $\beta^\theta$ introduced in \cite{BGV}.
-In section \ref{sect:descend} we show that $\Theta^\ast \omega_{FS}$ descends to $\A_g$.
+In Section \ref{section:ps} we recall the basic constructions needed here.
+In the first part of Section \ref{section:ps} it is recalled how a projective structure can be seen as an algebraic object and we explain families of projective structures.
+Afterwards, we give the definition of the Hodge theoretic projective structure $\beta^\eta$ and the definition of the projective structure $\beta^\theta$ introduced in \cite{BGV}.
+In Section \ref{sect:descend} it is shown that $\Theta_g^\ast \omega_{FS}$ actually descends to $\A_g$.
 This is the content of Proposition \ref {prop:descends}.
-To get to this result we relate $\Theta$ and another theta nullwert map, denoted by $\theta^2$.
-We show that, up to a unitary projectivity, $\theta^2$ coincides with the composition of $\Theta$ with the second Veronese embedding.
-Using this fact, the proof of Proposition \ref {prop:descends} consists in a careful use of the Theta Transformation Formula.
+To get to this result we relate $\Theta_g$ and another theta nullwert map, denoted by $\theta^2$.
+It is shown that, up to a unitary projective transformation, $\theta^2$ coincides with the composition of $\Theta_g$ with the second Veronese embedding.
+Using this fact, the proof of Proposition \ref {prop:descends} consists of a careful use of the Theta Transformation Formula.
 In Section \ref{sec:theta-proj-struct}, the differential $\debar \beta^\theta$ is computed explicitly.
 In this Section we also compute $\debar \beta^\eta$ in a new way.
-In Section \ref{differ-debar} we prove that $\beta^\theta \neq \beta^\eta$ for all genera.
-This is a consequence of Theorem \ref{teo:differ}, which establishes that $\debar \beta^\theta\neq \debar \beta^\eta$.
-The strategy of the proof is the following: notice that in the boundary of $\M_g$ (in the Deligne--Mumford compactification) one can find \lq\lq copies\rq\rq of $\M_{1,1}$.
-Indeed, in the boundary we can find subspaces of the form $\{[C\cup_p E]\}_{[E]\,\in\, \M_{1,1}}$, where $C$ is a curve of genus $g-1$ and $C\cup_p E$ is the (singular) curve that is obtained identifying $p\in C$ with the origin of $E$.
-We show that comparing $\debar \beta^\theta$ and $\debar \beta^\eta$ on $\{[C\cup_p E]\}_{[E]\in \M_{1,1}}$ and comparing $\debar \beta^\theta$ and $\debar \beta^\eta$ on $\M_{1,1}$ is equivalent.
+In Section \ref{differ-debar} it is proved that $\beta^\theta \,\neq\, \beta^\eta$ for every genera.
+This is a consequence of Theorem \ref{teo:differ}, which establishes that $\debar \beta^\theta\,\neq \,\debar \beta^\eta$.
+The strategy of the proof is the following: We recall that in the boundary of $\M_g$ (in the Deligne--Mumford compactification) one can find \lq\lq copies\rq\rq of $\M_{1,1}$.
+Indeed, in the boundary we can find subspaces of the form $\{[C\cup_p E]\}_{[E]\,\in\, \M_{1,1}}$, where $C$ is a curve of genus $g-1$ and $C\cup_p E$ is the (singular) curve that is obtained identifying $p\,\in\, C$ with the origin of $E$.
+We show that comparing $\debar \beta^\theta$ and $\debar \beta^\eta$ over $\{[C\cup_p E]\}_{[E]\,\in\, \M_{1,1}}$ is actually equivalent to comparing $\debar \beta^\theta$ and $\debar \beta^\eta$ over $\M_{1,1}$.
 Then, the proof of Theorem \ref{teo:differ} is reduced to the case of elliptic curves.
 This case was already considered in \cite{BGV} where it was proved that $\beta^\eta \,\neq\, \beta^\theta$ on $\M_{1,1}$.
 Here we need a slightly stronger result, that is, we need to prove the differentials of the sections are different and not just the sections themselves.
 This is the content of Lemma \ref{lemma:differdebar1}.